Hold on, Auto Future

 Year: 2013

-Material: stainless steel, solvent-printed bath towels with data.
+Materials: Stainless steel, solvent-printed bath towels with data

 About:

-In and around the handrail we find towels hanging, like leftovers from physical activity.
-On these towels, computer-generated data is printed, describing events scheduled 100 to several 1000 years from today.
-The texts are results of random web-based searches unveiling an existing auto-generated future.
+Towels hang around the handrail like remnants of physical activity.
+Printed on these towels are computer-generated texts containing data about events scheduled from 100 to several thousand years into the future.
+These texts are the result of random web-based searches, revealing an auto-generated vision of the future.

 Air Gap Hold On